 - Natural products extracts are reviewed by individual request by contacting the Natural Products Branch .

 Registration Test Request Structure Selection Compound Submission

 Requests for the testing of small molecules, natural products and small peptides are no longer accepted by letter or electronic mail and must be executed through the on-line submission process as described above.
-For the testing of biologics, such as, antibodies, gene therapeutics, large peptides, proteins, oligos and vaccines, where the on-line submission form does not support entry of the structure, the request, including the structure (required) and other relevant information should be submitted directly to the Drug Synthesis & Chemistry Branch by e-mail, fax or ordinary postal letter.
+For the testing of biologics, such as, antibodies, gene therapeutics, large peptides, proteins, oligos and vaccines, where the on-line submission form does not support entry of the structure, please contact the Drug Synthesis & Chemistry Branch by e-mail for instructions.

 Screening and Data Retrieval

 After compounds are received at the NCI Repository, they are assigned an identifying NSC number, inventoried and placed into the screening queue.
 All subsequent communications regarding a compound should include its NSC number.
 When complete, screening results together with information on any DTP recommendations for further evaluation of compounds can be accessed by logging into the secure DTP Compound Submission Application and clicking on " Screening Results " then selecting an individual compound.
 The Biological Evaluation Committee (BEC), comprised of DTP staff, reviews data for compounds, and may select compounds for additional studies.
 The BEC review is based upon a number of criteria including compound "drugability," novelty of structure and mechanism of action, potency and cell panel selectivity.
 The supplier will be contacted for additional compound supply and/or information if the BEC recommends further testing.